 Got a snake in your garden?
 First, be careful!
 Take a pic and use these apps, only if you are at a safe distance from the creature:

 This time of year, some of you want to keep tabs on the Big Guy.
-If anyone in your house absolutely needs to know Santa’s status, check out these tracker sites:
+If anyone in your house absolutely needs to know his status, check out these Santa Tracking sites: